Heathenry in the United Kingdom: Asatru UK

-Asatru UK (AUK) is a UK-wide, inclusive, Heathen community.
+Asatru UK (AUK) is an inclusive Heathen community.
+"Inclusive" in this context is defined as having no intended exclusion of individuals based on gender, sexuality or ethnicity, and represents the mainstream of Heathenry.
 The group organised a first moot in York, in 2013, and became a community interest company for religious activities in 2022.
 The organisational body behind the group is composed of volunteers within the community and typically organises three moots a year, hosted around the country.
-Although there are no official membership statistics, in February 2022 AUK had 3177 members of its Facebook group.

 Asatru UK lists that it is open to anyone who follows Heathenry, regardless of nationality or ancestry and has openly condemned groups such as Woden's Folk, stating that "Asatru U.K. is categorically opposed to fascist movements, or any movements, using the symbols of our faith for hate".
 It is also a member of the Asatru-EU Network, a European network of Heathen organisations, along with groups such as Samfundet Forn Sed Sverige and Eldaring.
 In 2015, in response to the hate received by the Ásatrúarfélagið, the members of the network, including AUK, released a shared statement that they are "committed to Asatru as a non-exclusive religious approach", and that "heathenry is open for everyone who chooses so".
 They further vet potential members for association to far-right groups, or unwillingness to engage in religious practice with members who are transgender, homosexual or of a different ethnicity.

 The group currently does not own land and thus is in the process of carving portable god posts for use in a vé.
 The first of these was of the god Odin and was consecrated at a gathering in 2021, with a god post of Freyja consecrated at a public gathering in 2022.
 Members of Asatru UK have been guests on, and are hosts of, podcasts that aim to promote the availability of accurate information regarding Germanic Paganism and promote the inclusion of people of diverse backgrounds within the international Heathen community.
+The group has also been involved with the Norse in the North conference, hosted in collaboration between the universities of Durham, Leeds and York, where in 2023 they spoke about the ways in which Heathenry and Old Norse scholarship can benefit one another.